AndersenCastanedaUniAndes/the-software-design-company/README.md

 ### Step 2: Run Ghost with MySQL in Docker

-Make sure to have a terminal open in order to execute the next steps
+Make sure to have a terminal opened in order to execute the next steps for ghost and docker

 #### For Ghost 5.69.0: